 KEY ASPECTS OF HYGIENE CONTROL SYSTEMS

 - The key points that FBOs need to keep in mind for hygiene control are given here briefly

-- Time and temperature control as appropriate according to the nature of the food, intended shelf life, packing and processing and intend of use.
+- Time and temperature control as appropriate according to the nature of the food, intended shelf life, packing and processing and intent of use.

-- Formulation must be correct when adding acids, salts, preservatives, etc.
+- The formulation must be correct when adding acids, salts, preservatives, etc.